-3.1 Union Dues-Fees
+3.2 Union Dues-Fees

-Pursuant to RCW 47.64 all bargaining unit employees within thirty-one (31) calendar days of beginning employment shall fulfill a union security obligation by initiating the proper form as a condition of continued employment.
-The Employer shall enforce this obligation by deducting from salary payments the union dues, including initiation fee, required for membership or, for non-members, a fee equivalent to such union dues including any initiation fee, and shall remit the same to the Union.
+Pursuant to RCW 47.64 all bargaining unit employees who provide written authorization will have union dues deducted.
+The Employer shall deduct from salary payments the union dues, including initiation fee, and shall remit the same to the Union.
+An employee may cancel their payroll deductions of dues/fees by written notice to payroll and the Union.
 No provision of this Article shall preclude an employee from executing any other right specified under RCW 47.64.
-The Union agrees to indemnify and hold harmless the Employer for any and all liability resulting from such deductions.
-The Union agrees to furnish the Employer immediate notification of all covered employees who become delinquent in payment of monthly union dues or the appropriate representation fee.
+The Union agrees to indemnify and hold harmless the Employer from all claims, demands, suits or other forms of liability resulting from such deductions or on account of compliance with this Article and any and all issues related to the deduction of dues.